Iconic landmark to define Philippine city in historic 2021

 Why finish CCLEX in 2020?
 Mr. Franco said, they want the bridge finished in time for the 2021 celebration of the 5th centennial or 500th anniversary of the arrival of the conquistador Ferdinand Magellan in Cebu and the arrival of Christianity, not only in the Philippines but also in South East Asia.

 World history marks Mactan Island as the place where the native chieftain Lapu-Lapu killed the Magellan in 1521.
 He led the Spanish expedition that first circumnavigated the world.
 He also brought Christianity to this part of the world.
-In fact, Magellan and gifted Cebu with the popular religious relic and icon, Senyor Santo Niño.
+In fact, Magellan and gifted Cebu with the popular, albeit the oldest, religious relic and icon, Senyor Santo Niño.

 Today, Cebu in central Philippines is known as the cradle of Christianity in Southeast Asia along with ASEAN’s biggest Catholic festival called the Sinulog festival and the feast of Senyor Santo Niño.